andycasey/explosive/README.md

     git clone git@github.com:andycasey/fireworks.git

-The article includes references to the `git` hash, so use the included post-update hooks to keep these fresh:
+The article in `article/ms.tex` includes references to the `git` hash, so use the included post-update hooks to keep these fresh:

     cd fireworks